List of acute treatments

 |How do they work?||Triptans act on the serotonin receptors.
 We know now that they also block the release of CGRP.|

-Some people do not seem to be helped by triptans, though it’s important to try a few different ones before abandoning this class.
+people do not seem to be helped by triptans.
+As responses can vary, it is important to try a few different ones before abandoning triptans.

 |Examples (generics)||Ergotamine, dihydroergotamine (DHE)|